-Filling the Engine with Oil
+Checking the Engine Oil Level

 Your machine comes with oil in the engine crankcase.

 Note: Before starting the engine, check the oil level and add oil if necessary.

 Use automotive detergent oil with an API service classification of SF, SG, SH, SJ, SL, or higher.
 Refer to your engine owner's manual.